ronaldwh84/BbServices/README.md

 To run the Unit Test:
 * Open the Test Explorer
-* Right click the Test that you want to run and choose 'Run Selected Tests'
+* Right click the Test that you want to run and choose 'Run Selected Tests' OR just click the 'Run All' to start all tests.

 ### Projects Structure ###
 - Data